22003197/Module-1/VARIABLES AND  EXPRESSIONS OPERATORS- TO FIND RATE OF INTEREST.md

+# Experiment No: 3
-# Experiment No: 3-Varibles and Expressions, Operators - To Find Rate of Interest
+# Varibles and Expressions, Operators

 ## AIM
 To write a Python program to find rate of interest based on the user given principle, time & simple interest.